hussain-2004/EmoDiary-AI-powered-website/README.md

 Make Sure to Create and Use a config.js File for API Keys or Configuration Variables

 Follow these steps to set up and use a config.js file in your project:

 	1. Rename **sample_config.js** file to **config.js**:

 	2. Add your configuration variables in config.js:
-	     •	Make sure to add your google auth configuration api keys.
+	            • Make sure to add your google auth configuration api keys and backend server url.
-       • Also add backend server link.
 	            • Refer sample_config.js for more clarity.

 Make sure you have pip installed in your system.
-Once that is done, open the project folder and also make sure to ensure that Python 3 and the venv module are installed on your system to use the python3 -m venv venv command.
+Once that is done, open the project folder and also ensure that Python 3 and the venv module are installed on your system to use the python3 -m venv venv command.

 **Set up a virtual environment to isolate the project’s dependencies:**